raviraj-09/to-do-app/README.md

 # to-do-app
-I created To Do App using HTML, CSS and JavaScript.
+I created To-Do List using HTML, CSS and JavaScript.